the-learning-collective/tlc-blog/wp-content/plugins/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.7.21 (2015-10-27) =
+* Refix bug where "Ignore mail state" setting was being ignored

+= 1.7.20 (2015-10-26) =
+* Fixed bug where debug info was not being displayed according to settings
+* Fix bug where "Ignore mail state" setting was being ignored
+* Fix bug where empty post was being generated when already read mail was in the inbox and "Ignore mail state" was "Yes"
+* Added postie_session_start and postie_session_end actions

+= 1.7.19 (2015-10-13) =
+* Fixed bug where allowed mime types was not being respected.

+= 1.7.18 (2015-10-13) =
+* Fix bug where linkify was messing up CID reference

+= 1.7.17 (2015-10-12) =
+* New action, postie_log_error
+* New action, postie_log_debug
+* New feature to turn off all logging
+* Only errors logged by default

 = 1.7.16 (2015-10-08) =
 * Ensure comments are valid html after striping if preferred text type is html
 * Add setting to control comment content (strip_reply)